Plantar Heel Pain (Plantar Fasciitis)

 Plantar Heel Pain

 The main symptom of plantar heel pain is pain in the region of the heel that takes the most body weight.
-It's usually quite sore to touch but as its a deep tissue, you might have to press firmly in order to feel any tenderness.
+It's usually quite sore to touch but as it's a deep tissue, you might have to press firmly in order to feel any tenderness.
 The pain is always worse when your weight is going through your heel, so usually when standing, walking or running.
 It's often at its worst after rest and particularly first thing in the morning when you first put your foot on the floor, and it can take a good few minutes to settle down, but then is typically painful throughout the day depending on how much time you spend on your feet.
 Resting with your foot off the floor is usually the most comfortable position.

 2) Why have I got it ?